ucfcbb/GINClus/README.md

 ### Important Notes
 *** The PDB files 6EK0 and 4P95 have recently become obsolete and the motifs previously collected from these RNA chains have been removed from the motif location input files.
-*** The hairpin loop 6GAW_BB:11-23 has been filtered out due to having missing coordinates wile generating subclusters images for hairpin loops.
+*** The hairpin loop 6GAW_BB:11-23 has been filtered out due to having missing coordinates while generating subclusters images for hairpin loops.
 *** Input files containing motif locations are provided inside folder [data](data/) and [sample_input](data/sample_input/).
 *** The GINClus clustering results for [internal loops](output/Subcluster_output_IL.xlsx) and [hairpin loops](output/Subcluster_output_HL.xlsx) discussed in the paper are provided inside folder [output](output/).
 *** The GINClus clustering results for NRList release 3.364 of [internal loops](output/NRList_3.364_output/Subcluster_output_IL.xlsx) and [hairpin loops](output/NRList_3.364_output/Subcluster_output_HL.xlsx) discussed in the paper are provided inside folder [output/NRList_3.364_output](output/NRList_3.364_output).